mvysny/beverage-buddy-vok/README.md

 will make it inherit bunch of useful methods such as `findAll()` and `save()`.
 It will also gain means of providing all of its instances via a `DataProvider`.
 See the [CategoriesList.kt](src/main/kotlin/com/vaadin/starter/beveragebuddy/ui/categories/CategoriesList.kt)
 Grid configuration for details.

+## JOOQ

+For a JOOQ version of this app, please see [beverage-buddy-jooq](https://github.com/mvysny/beverage-buddy-jooq).